Migracode-Barcelona/htmlcss-portfolio/README.md

 ### Step 1

-- Fork and clone this repository

-It should include the following elements:

-- The `.html` page and a linked `.css` file applies a consistent color scheme to links and text on your page.
+This repository should includes a `.html` page and a linked `.css` file applies a consistent color scheme to links and text on your page.

+You should add:
 - A page header with a title and description for the site.
 - A projects section with three projects, each including a title, summary and a link.